This Warm Crab Dip in a Bread Bowl is an easy and delicious treat, perfect for holiday entertaining or football watching!

 - Preheat oven to 425F.

-- In a large bowl with a hand mixer or the bowl of a stand mixer fitted with a paddle attachment, mix together the cream cheese, sour cream, mayonnaise, lemon juice, horseradish, Worcestershire, dry mustard and Old Bay seasoning until well combined.
+- In a large bowl with a hand mixer or the bowl of a stand mixer fitted with a paddle attachment, mix together the cream cheese, sour cream, mayonnaise, lemon juice, horseradish, Worcestershire, dry mustard and Old Bay seasoning and some salt and pepper, until well combined.
 Add the shredded cheese, green onion and crab, mixing on low (or with a spoon), just until combined.
 Set aside or spoon into a bowl, cover and refrigerate if making ahead.

 - With a serrated knife, cut a round out of the top of your Sourdough bread round, leaving 1 - 1/2 inches around the outside of the round and about 1 1/2 inches deep.
 Gently pull the slice out of the top of the bread and set aside.
 Cut slices around the outside of the bread round, slicing down in about 1 inch intervals, slicing about 2/3 of the way down the side.
 Place bread round into your skillet. *Cut the round that you removed from the top into cubes and toast or serve plain with your finished bowl.